Baldo431/Gasoline_Price_Dashboard/README.md

 - CSS3 - Page styling.
 - Plotly.js - Fuel price line graph & sentiment graphic.
 - Node.js - Database connection.
-- Express.js - Middleware between front end and backend.
+- Express.js - Middleware for handling url routes.
 - JavaScript - Handle dynamic content (e.g. click events).

 ### Interactive Elements
-- Navigation Bar- clickable links allowing navigation between the About page and the Home page.
+- Navigation Bar- clickable links allowing navigation between the About page, Presentation Page and the Home page.
 - Twitter Post - clickable links directing the user to the original twitter post on Twitter.
-- User Info - clickable link redirecting the user to the respective collaborator’s github page.
+- Line and Bar Charts - interactive elements natively available from plotly.js

+### Storyboard
+The website design was originally storyboard to be comprised of only two web pages with the layouts seen in Figure 6.
+In the final iteration of our project, this was changed to be three pages with the main page having a drastically different look as seen in Figure 7.

 <p align="center">
     <img src="Resources/images/Storyboard.PNG"><br>
-    Figure 5 (Storyboard)
+    Figure 6 (Original Storyboard)
 </p>

 <br>

 <p align="center">
     <img src="Resources/images/Home_Page.png"><br>
-    Figure 6 (Home Page)
+    Figure 7 (Home Page)
 </p>